 Frank enjoys working with a wide range of clients and has particular interests in working with individuals with interpersonal problems, trauma histories, attachment issues, personality disturbance, and impulse control problems.
 His therapy approach tends to be primarily relational and dynamic.
 He also has interests in psychological assessment and forensics.

 Rich Scott, Ph.D.

-Rich enjoy working with a variety of clients and presenting concerns.
-His main interests include training/supervision, LGBTQ identity/wellness, multicultural psychology, suicide prevention, trauma, identity development, first generation and non-traditional college students, Latino psychology, and the impact of stigma on therapy.
+Rich enjoys working with a variety of clients and presenting concerns.
+His main interests include training/supervision, LGBTQ identity/wellness, multicultural psychology, suicide prevention, trauma, identity development, first-generation and non-traditional college students, Latino psychology, and the impact of stigma on therapy.
 Rich’s work with clients incorporates developmental, interpersonal, multicultural, emotion-focused, and person-centered approaches.